-- All landlords with project-based RLRA contracts or leases with tenant-based RLRA participants will be eligible for risk mitigation funds. - Landlords serving households who qualify for a higher level of services and that sign an RLRA Supportive Services Partnership Agreement with a contracted service provider will be eligible for the full guarantee. - The definition of which households qualify for a higher level of services will be determined by each county as part of the SHS implementation process.
+- All landlords with project-based RLRA contracts or leases with tenant-based RLRA participants will be eligible for risk mitigation funds. - Landlords serving households who qualify for a higher level of services and that sign an RLRA Supportive Services Partnership Agreement with a contracted service provider and/or the RLRA Administrator will be eligible for the full guarantee. - The definition of which households qualify for a higher level of services will be determined by each county as part of the SHS implementation process.
 At a minimum, it will include households in supportive housing.